Hikiwari Natto & Kotsubu Natto: Types of Natto Beans

 As I mentioned “Hikiwari Natto (ひきわり納豆)” and “Kotsubu Natto (小粒納豆)” just now, let’s actually compare the Hikiwari Natto and Kotsubu Natto I have now.

-These are from different Japanese makers, but the containers are uniform in size, color, and shape.
+These are from different Japanese Natto makers, but the containers are uniform in size, color, and shape.

 Hikiwari Natto (ひきわり納豆)

-The left one, Hikiwari Natto has a lighter color than Kotsubu Natto.
-This is because it takes less time to get the crushed soybeans fermented.
+As you can see from the contents. in general, Hikiwari Natto (on the left) has a lighter brown hue than Kotsubu Natto (on the right) because it takes less time to get the crushed soybeans fermented.

 What is more, compared to “Tsubu Natto (粒納豆: whole bean Natto)” including Kotsubu Natto, Hikiwari Natto is easy to digest and rich in Vitamin K that helps absorb calcium efficiently.